Last Updated on July 5, 2026 by Daniel Globe

 - Try seasonal crafts at local markets and studios.

-As autumn settles over the island, you can taste Prince Edward Island’s season in every bite, from the PEI International Shellfish Festival’s seafood tastings and cooking competitions to the five-week Fall Flavours festival, where local chefs, artisans, and producers showcase the island’s best harvests.
-You’ll find culinary traditions alive in every market stall and dining room, as seasonal ingredients like apples, pumpkins, and root vegetables fill baskets and plates with honest flavor.
-Stop by farmers’ markets for crisp produce, then sample lobster suppers that honor the island’s coastal heritage.
-For a deeper connection, join the FireWorks Feast at the Inn at Bay Fortune, where live-fire cooking turns simple ingredients into something bold and memorable.
-You can also roll up your sleeves at The Table Culinary Studio, where hands-on classes and family-style meals invite you into PEI’s food culture.
-On this island, fall tastes generous, communal, and free.
+As autumn settles over the island, you can taste Prince Edward Island’s season in every bite.
+The PEI International Shellfish Festival runs September 17–20, 2026, with seafood tastings and cooking competitions, followed by the Fall Flavours Food & Drink Festival, running September 24–October 10, 2026 — roughly two and a half weeks of chef-led dinners, tastings, and events showcasing local producers across the Island.
+You’ll find culinary traditions alive in every market stall and dining room, with seasonal ingredients like apples, pumpkins, and root vegetables filling baskets and plates.
+Stop by farmers’ markets for crisp produce, then sample a classic lobster supper that honors the island’s coastal heritage.
+The Inn at Bay Fortune is known for its live-fire cooking events, and The Table Culinary Studio offers hands-on classes and family-style meals for a closer look at PEI’s food culture.
+On this island, fall tastes generous and communal.

 Charming Town Stays

-- Charlottetown stays: you’ll get quick access to festivals, shops, and brilliant fall color.
+- Charlottetown stays: quick access to festivals, shops, and brilliant fall color.

-- Cavendish lodgings: rest near Prince Edward Island National Park and scenic trails.
+- Cavendish lodgings: close to Prince Edward Island National Park and scenic trails.

-- The Inn at Bay Fortune: enjoy historic comfort and sea-to-table dining.
+- The Inn at Bay Fortune: historic comfort and sea-to-table dining.

 - Artisan-focused hotels: connect with local makers while you unwind.

-Choose a base that frees your days for leaf-peeping, market wandering, and unhurried island exploration.
+Choose a base that keeps your days free for leaf-peeping, market wandering, and unhurried exploration.

 Coastal Cottage Retreats

 Coastal cottages on Prince Edward Island make an ideal fall base when you want sweeping foliage views, salty air, and a quieter pace.
-You can wake to brilliant maples, then step outside for beach walks or a scenic drive along the Atlantic.
-In North Cape and Points East, you’ll find stays that blend privacy with island warmth, so you can move at your own rhythm.
-Look for cottage amenities like fire pits, cozy kitchens, and easy access to farmers’ markets, where you can taste the season’s harvest.
-From your deck, watch local wildlife drift through dune grass as the light softens.
-These retreats let you reconnect with nature, savor local charm, and claim a freer kind of fall getaway.
+You can wake to brilliant maples, then step outside for a beach walk or a scenic drive along the Atlantic.
+In North Cape and Points East, you’ll find stays that blend privacy with island warmth.
+Look for cottage amenities like fire pits and cozy kitchens, with easy access to farmers’ markets where you can pick up the season’s harvest.

 Farmhouse Comforts Near Towns

-Farmhouse stays in Prince Edward Island give you a cozy, rustic base for a fall trip, with warm hospitality, rolling fields, and easy access to autumn color.
-You’ll feel free to slow down and roam.
+Farmhouse stays in Prince Edward Island give you a cozy, rustic base for a fall trip, with rolling fields and easy access to autumn color.
 Choose rustic retreats near Kensington or Cavendish for vivid leaves and nearby attractions.
 Many stays add farmhouse dining with sea-to-table flavors that celebrate the Island’s harvest.
-Start your day on red clay roads, then head to farmers’ markets before festival hopping.

 - Wake to quiet fields